Some of you while following the keto diet may experience leg cramps. In this article I will discuss about the causes of leg cramps during ketosis.

 However, there are many other reasons for leg cramps.

-What exactly is leg cramp?
+What is a leg cramp?

 - are common and their incidence increases with age